A Fellowship Unlike Any Other

 The result is the Refractive Surgery Alliance (RSA) Fellowship Network – a completely new training experience that offers a standardized curriculum, extensive training in all aspects of patient management, surgery, business, research and technology, and exposes participants to a broad range of development that goes beyond the usual fellowship experience.

-Going into its third year, the RSA Fellowship Network is designed to produce the highest skilled refractive surgeons in the world and position them as leaders for the next generation.
-The program combines high-volume surgical training with a formal didactic curriculum presented by globally recognized experts in refractive surgery, along with several other program elements such as research, business training, and the RSA’s Master of Refractive Surgery programs.
+The RSA Fellowship Network will celebrate it’s fifth (5) year of teaching and training as of July 1, 2025.
+The design continues to produce the highest skilled refractive surgeons in the world, and position them as leaders for the next generation.
+The program combines high-volume surgical training with a formal didactic curriculum presented by globally recognized experts in refractive surgery, along with several other program elements such as research, business training, and other select Refractive Surgery programs.

 Current training sites exist across the globe and more sites are recruited each year.
 We believe the RSA Fellowship Network model will become the template for specialist training throughout ophthalmology and in other specialties.